 Allianz is an international financial services company headquartered in Munich, Germany.
 Its core businesses are insurance and asset management.

 Back in 2009, merely 2 years after the introduction of the very first iPhone and during a time when Facebook was still the “next big thing”, Allianz decided to augment its digital presence to remain relevant to its target audience.
 By using channel-specific trends, it wanted to construct innovation platforms for its digital services.
 Allianz had already created the “Digital Home” platform adjacent to its corporate site and product/local sites but it lacked direction and a consistent concept.

-Allianz asked Vivaldi Partners to help this effort by developing leadership workshops (within marketing and other cross-functional teams) that would help them to better understand digital natives’ behaviors, habits, challenges.
+Allianz asked Vivaldi Partners to help this effort by developing a digital strategy and leadership workshops (within marketing and other cross-functional teams) that would help them to better understand digital natives’ behaviors, habits, challenges.
 The reason for doing this was to ultimately foster and intensify positive perceptions among young, internet-savvy and price-oriented consumers through relevant and innovative digital services.

 Together, we worked to gain a clear and very deep understanding of life contexts, drivers and motivations for the (regular) use of digital services, and, through that, gain a basis for the identification of relevant issues of Allianz’ various customers.
 We wanted to reach customers at the key situations and most emotional moments in their lives so first uncover what they were and in which channels they occurred (both online and offline).
 Based on these insights, a consistent concept and communication strategy was developed for the Digital Home platform.